The Myth Of Cardio For Weight Loss

 At the end of the day, the amount of food that you consume is the single biggest determinant of how much weight you’ll gain or lose.

 Yes, there are examples of people whose extreme cardio exercise habits allow them to eat appreciably more.
 Think marathon runners, or people that choose to spend hours each day on a treadmill.

-But if you’re like most guys who read this, you probably aren’t actively training for a marathon, and don’t have hours and hours each day to spend in the gym.
+But if you’re like most people who read this, you probably aren’t actively training for a marathon, and don’t have hours and hours each day to spend in the gym.

 Now I know that I may have ruffled a few feathers with this one, but I promise that it is for your own good.

 Pinning your weight loss hopes and dreams on endless sessions of (unappealing) indoor cardio will inevitably lead to disappointment.

 Whereas if you get your diet in order, adopting an approach to nutrition that works with your lifestyle while still putting you at the appropriate caloric deficit, you’ll be able to lose the weight without the unnecessary aggravation (and a lot less sweat).